-The statement made by the Dutch State Secretary of Finance relates to additional Tier 1-capital and restricted Tier-1 capital is not explicitly mentioned in the statement.
-Furthermore it should be noted that the Dutch State Secretary of Finance has made the above statement in the Dutch Tax Plan 2021 in the capacity of co-legislator, the principle of legitimate expectations (vertrouwensbeginsel) cannot be invoked with regard to this statement.
+Tax Plan 2021 in the capacity of co-legislator, the principle of legitimate expectations (vertrouwensbeginsel) cannot be invoked with regard to this statement.
 Therefore, it is possible that the deductibility of payments on the Securities will still be challenged in the future.
 The Issuer has concluded a ruling with the Dutch tax authorities in which the Dutch tax authorities confirm that, based on current Dutch legislation and case law, the Securities qualify as debt for Dutch tax purposes and no Dutch dividend withholding tax is due on interest payments on the Securities.

-If, in accordance with Condition 6.8 (Redemption following a Tax Deductibility Event) and Condition 6.9 (Exchange or Variation for Taxation Reasons), as a result of any change in, or amendment to the law or the application or interpretation thereof, payments of interest payable by the Issuer in respect of the Securities would no longer be deductible in whole or in part the Issuer may have the option to redeem the Securities, in whole, but not in part, at their principal amount or exchange all (but not some only) of the Securities for, or vary the terms of the Securities so that they become or remain, Qualifying Tier 1 Securities.
+If, in accordance with (i) Condition 6.8 (Redemption following a Tax Deductibility Event) and (ii) Condition 6.9 (Exchange or Variation for Taxation Reasons), as a result of any change in, or amendment to the law or the application or interpretation thereof, there is more than an insubstantial risk that the Issuer will not obtain full or substantially full deductibility for any payments of interest payable by the Issuer in respect of the Securities or that a Gross-Up event or a Tax Deductibility Event has occurred and is continuing respectively, the Issuer may have the option to redeem the Securities, in whole, but not in part, at their principal amount or exchange all (but not some only) of the Securities for, or vary the terms of the Securities so that they become or remain, Qualifying Tier 1 Securities.
 See Condition 6.8 (Redemption following a Tax Deductibility Event) and Condition 6.9 (Exchange or Variation for Taxation Reasons).